mustafa-mahmood2k/sql_01_medallion_wh/README.md

 A SQL Server data warehouse built end-to-end from raw CRM and ERP source files to an analytics-ready star schema, using the Medallion (bronze / silver / gold) architecture.
 The project covers the full pipeline: automated ETL via stored procedures, data quality validation at every layer, and a dimensional model designed for BI reporting.

 ![Data Architecture](docs/data_architecture.png)
-*Replace with your architecture diagram — bronze/silver/gold flow.*

 ## What this project demonstrates